Greece in the Eurovision Song Contest 2006: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT), broadcasts the event in Greece each year and organizes the selection process for its entry.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 From 2001 to 2003, ERT held a national final with several artists, but for 2004 and 2005, it selected high-profile artists internally and set up national finals to choose their song.
 ERT continued the internal selection of the artist for 2006 and subsequently held a national final to select the song.

 Before Eurovision

 Artist selection

-ERT announced that they would be selecting their artist for the Eurovision Song Contest 2006 internally.
+ERT announced that it would be selecting their artist for the Eurovision Song Contest 2006 internally.
 Sakis Rouvas was again approached by ERT in August or September 2005, however, he declined as there was no reason for him to go especially when Greece was the reigning champion (making chances of winning little to none), despite having considered it briefly.
 Nevertheless, Rouvas accepted to co-host the 2006 contest after ERT still wanted him involved in some way.
 On 27 November 2004, MAD TV reported that Despina Vandi, who had previously been asked in 2005, was seriously considering representing Greece in the 2006 contest after having possibly been approached by ERT.